Dispatch

 And we're just getting started

-The inbox is becoming an operator surface, not just a mailbox.
+The inbox is becoming a workspace surface, not just a mailbox.

-Dispatch already gives agents a real inbox they can provision, claim, read, and use as memory.
-The next phase is making that same inbox feel bigger: more visibility across fleets, tighter CLI-to-browser continuity, and better trust signals when autonomous systems operate for real.
+Dispatch already gives agents a real inbox they can create, read, and use from the CLI or browser.
+The next phase is making that same inbox feel bigger: better visibility across teams, tighter CLI-to-browser continuity, and stronger trust signals when autonomous systems operate for real.

-Current thesisPaid, programmable inboxes give autonomous systems a real identity surface.
+Current thesisWallet-owned inboxes give autonomous systems a practical identity surface.
 The rest of the product grows out from that.

-Provision, claim, extract, reply, and keep state moving without falling back to manual glue every time a workflow spans multiple sessions.
+Create, read, extract, reply, and keep state moving without manual glue every time a workflow spans multiple sessions.

-We want more operator-readable signal around funded identities, inbox health, and the conditions that make autonomous email usable at scale.
+We want better visibility around wallet claims, ownership, inbox health, billing status, and the conditions that make autonomous email usable at scale.

 Signal pathCLI → web → scale